ThatMishakov/pmOS/README.md

   - [x] Buffered string messages
   - [x] Ports
   - [x] Kernel messages
-  - [x] Quicker messaging - only implemented on x86 for now
+  - [x] Quicker messaging - only implemented on x86 and LoongArch for now (RISC-V missing but should be easy)
+  - [ ] Handles/capabilities - would make API a lot nicer and fix a lot of issues with current design

 - [ ] Permissions
 - [x] Multi CPU support